-- 1) The Crisis Intervention Counselor must contact clients within 72 hours of receiving a referral from the CAC.
-The Crisis Intervention Counselor must report to the Executive Director and/or the CAC Family Advocate any client with whom they have not been able to establish contact within the 72 hour period; - 2) The Crisis Intervention Counselor shall be responsible for providing and/or coordinating all Direct Services for the Victim and Non-Offending Family Members throughout the Crisis Intervention Period; - 3) A telephone, pager, or cell phone number must be given to the Victim and Non-Offending Caregiver, at which he, she, or they may contact the Crisis Intervention Counselor throughout the Crisis Intervention Period; - 4) The Crisis Intervention Counselor must respond promptly to any request from the Victim or Non-offending Family Members for Direct Services within the Crisis Intervention Period; - 5) The Crisis Intervention Counselor shall attend and participate in meetings of the Multidisciplinary Team, as well as other meetings, staffings, and case reviews, but cannot release fact finding information other than that mandated by law;
+- 1) The Crisis Intervention Counselor and/or entity must contact clients within 72 hours of receiving a referral from the CAC.
+The Crisis Intervention Counselor must report to the Executive Director and/or the CAC Family Advocate any client with whom they have not been able to establish contact within the 72-hour period; - 2) The Crisis Intervention Counselor and/or entity shall be responsible for providing and/or coordinating all Direct Services for the Victim and Non-Offending Family Members throughout the Crisis Intervention Period. - 3) A telephone, pager, or cell phone number must be given to the Victim and Non-Offending Caregiver, at which he, she, or they may contact the Crisis Intervention Counselor throughout the Crisis Intervention Period; - 4) The Crisis Intervention Counselor must respond promptly to any request from the Victim or Non-offending Family Members for Direct Services within the Crisis Intervention Period; - 5) The Crisis Intervention Counselor(s) shall attend and participate in meetings of the Multidisciplinary Team, as well as other meetings, staffings, and case reviews, but cannot release fact finding information other than that mandated by law.

-- 6) The Crisis Intervention Counselor will work with the Family and the Multidisciplinary Team as needed to provide Direct Services and to coordinate the effective delivery of community-based services; - 7) Direct Services are to be provided by the Crisis Intervention Counselor in a manner which allows for minimal disruption of forensic interviews and the criminal investigative process; - The Crisis Intervention Counselor shall not begin providing Direct Services until given authority to do so by the Executive Director or Family Advocate; - b) If, at any point, forensic interviews or the criminal investigative process interfere with the provision of Direct Services, or vice versa, the Crisis Intervention Counselor shall bring this to the attention of the Executive Director or Family Advocate immediately, and shall follow any instruction of the Executive Director or Family Advocate to resolve this conflict, otherwise consistent with this Contract; - At no point will the Crisis Intervention Counselor be directed to provide forensic interviews, or asked to actively collect evidence as part of the criminal investigative process; - The Crisis Intervention Counselor shall demonstrate completion of 40 contact hour CEUs in accordance with the provider's mental health related license requirements, provide documentation of CEUS from specific evidence-based treatment for trauma training, and provide documentation of clinical supervision hours by a licensed clinical supervisor.
+- The Crisis Intervention Counselor(s) will work with the Family and the Multidisciplinary Team as needed to provide Direct Services and to coordinate the effective delivery of community-based services. - 7) Direct Services are to be provided by the Crisis Intervention Counselor(s) in a manner which allows for minimal disruption of forensic interviews and the criminal investigative process. - a) The Crisis Intervention Counselor(s) shall not begin providing Direct Services until given authority to do so by the Executive Director or Family Advocate. - b) If, at any point, forensic interviews or the criminal investigative process interfere with the provision of Direct Services, or vice versa, the Crisis Intervention Counselor(s) shall bring this to the attention of the Executive Director or Family Advocate immediately and shall follow any instruction of the Executive Director or Family Advocate to resolve this conflict, otherwise consistent with this Contract. - c) At no point will the Crisis Intervention Counselor(s) be directed to provide forensic interviews or asked to actively collect evidence as part of the criminal investigative process. - 8) Each Crisis Intervention Counselor providing services to CAC clients shall demonstrate completion of 40 contact hour CEUs in accordance with the provider's mental health related license requirements, provide documentation of CEUs from specific evidence-based treatment for trauma training, and provide documentation of clinical supervision hours by a licensed clinical supervisor.
 Subject to the availability of funding, the cost of any such training may be borne by the CAC.